natisaver/loginTest/README.md

 cd to project directory
 Use the package manager [npm](https://nodejs.org/en/download/) to install modules.

-you can use Robo 3T for GUI Interface
+you can use Robo 3T for GUI Interface to manage MongoDB

 ```bash
 npm init